jbytecode/JMcDM/README.md

 ## Package Dependencies

 Since the Julia package manager installs all of the dependencies automatically, user don't need to install them manually.
-The package is dependent the listed work below:
+The package dependencies are listed below:
 - Cbc
 - DataFrames
 - JuMP